mrbusche/backseatfan.com/_posts/2011-03-22-410-lb-former-sumo-wrestler-completed-la-marathon.md

 <div class="entry">
   <p>
     Kelly Gneiting, a former Sumo Wrestler, set out to be the heaviest person to finish a marathon, and he did it.
-Gneiting set a Guinness World Record for the &#8220;Heaviest Person to Complete a Marathon&#8221;.
+Gneiting set a Guinness World Record for the "Heaviest Person to Complete a Marathon".
 He completed the LA Marathon with a time of 9:48:52.
   </p>

   <p>